Android-for-Python/Android-for-Python-Users/README.md

 Some imports have more than one of the above cases.
 To determine a package's dependencies look in requirements.txt recursively.
 For example for `pyrebase` start with [requirements.txt](https://github.com/thisbejim/Pyrebase/blob/master/requirements.txt) to see the dependencies, there are six.
 The first is `requests`, this one is easy because its dependencies are listed earlier in this section.
 For the others recur.
 If you miss one it will show up as a `ModuleNotFoundError` at run time.
 It is not hard, just stop whining and do the work.
 For example for `pyrebase` we get:

-`import pyrebase` needs `requirements = python3, kivy==2.0.0, pyrebase, requests, urllib3, chardet, idna, gcloud, oauth2client, requests-toolbelt, protobuf_cpp, python-jwt, pycryptodome, httplib2, pyparsing, pyasn1, pyasn1_modules, rsa, jwcrypto, cryptography`
+`import pyrebase` needs `requirements = python3, kivy==2.0.0, pyrebase, requests, urllib3, chardet, idna, gcloud, oauth2client, requests-toolbelt, protobuf_cpp, python-jwt, pycryptodome, httplib2, pyparsing, pyasn1, pyasn1_modules, rsa, jwcrypto, cryptography, deprecated, wrapt`

 Anybody got any more examples I could add here?